 “Some people deported to the extermination camp tried to save themselves by jumping from the speeding train.
 Hundreds would take the risk.
 Not everyone was lucky.
 Some of the people who jumped out of the train lost their lives under the wheels of the wagons, some lost their legs and hands, and without medical help the wounded also died.
 The convoying Nazis shot at those who were jumping from the train, and so, for example, one girl lost an arm while jumping, a member of the Blue Police aimed at her and she yanked the policeman’s gun away with her good hand.
 But she didn’t stand a chance, the policeman was more capable – he picked up the gun and shot the girl.
 Others were captured by the Germans, or by Poles, or by other Nazi collaborators, and murdered.
 I managed to find refuge with a Catholic.”

-In order to preserve the memory of this heroic nameless girl and other brave people, we have created a base of the escapees from Treblinka.
+In order to preserve the memory of this heroic nameless girl and other brave people, we have created a base of the fugitives from Treblinka.